Grade I listed buildings in Oxford

-The High - "one of the world's great streets" - Nikolaus Pevsner (Note: To the right The Queen's College, to the left University College, ahead All Souls and the spire of the St Mary the Virgin.
+The High—"one of the world's great streets"—Nikolaus Pevsner (Note: To the right The Queen's College, to the left University College, ahead All Souls and the spire of the St Mary the Virgin.
 All have Grade I listings.)

 The city of Oxford, England, was founded in the 8th century at a fording point at the confluence of the River Thames and the River Cherwell.
-The Medieval period saw the development of the University of Oxford, the oldest in the English-speaking world.
-Granted city status in 1542 the city and university continued to expand, the wealth of the university and its benefactors enabling the construction of many buildings of note, by some of the country’s most prominent architects.
+The medieval period saw the development of the University of Oxford, the oldest in the English-speaking world.
+Oxford was granted city status in 1542, and both it and the university continued to expand, the wealth of the university and its benefactors enabling the construction of many buildings of note, by some of the country's most prominent architects.
 Many of these structures now enjoy statutory protection through the listed building scheme.

 In the United Kingdom, the term "listed building" refers to a building or other structure officially designated as being of special architectural, historical or cultural significance.
 Listing was begun by a provision in the Town and Country Planning Act 1947.
 Once a building is listed, strict limitations are imposed on the modifications allowed to its structure or fittings.
 In England authority for listing lies with Historic England.
 Listed buildings are categorised into three grades: